About me

 Follow any of these links to find my works on various platforms:

-arXiv, ADSABS, InspireHEP, GitHub
+GitHub, arXiv, ADSABS, InspireHEP, LinkedIn

 Contact me